Full publication list:

 Geometry and topology for superstring theory and M-theory

-I have a broad interest in leveraging topological and algebro-geometric formalisms to elegantly describe the objects, structures, and spaces which arise in theoretical physics, and in particular in supersymmetry and string theory.
+I have a broad interest in utilising topological and algebro-geometric formalisms to elegantly describe the objects, structures, and spaces which arise in theoretical physics, and in particular in supersymmetry and string theory.
 In my MSc dissertation, I explored the framework of complex and exceptional generalised geometry and its use in superstring theories and M-theory.

 MSc dissertation:

-"(Exceptional) Generalised Geometry for Superstring Theory and M-Theory", written under the supervision of Prof. Chris Hull FRS.
+(Exceptional) Generalised Geometry for Superstring Theory and M-Theory, written under the supervision of Prof. Chris Hull FRS.
 Hosted on the Imperial College webpages here.

 Different projections, or "shadows", of a Calabi-Yau manifold.